How To Keep New Year's Resolutions When Struggling With Your Mental Health

 To stick to your New Year’s resolutions, setting very specific goals is a valuable strategy.
 This provides you with the framework to create a detailed plan that includes all the small steps necessary to achieve your goals, allowing you to both plan ahead and track progress.
 Additionally, setting goals that focus on improving overall health and mental well-being rather than surface-level attributes can help you stay motivated.

-For example, rather than making a broad resolution to lose weight, set a goal to participate in a half marathon.
-This allows you to set clear goals such as taking daily walks or exercising 1-3 times a week leading up to the day of the marathon.
+For example, rather than making a broad resolution to lose weight, set a goal to participate in a half-marathon.
+This allows you to set clear goals, such as taking daily walks or exercising 1-3 times a week, leading up to the day of the marathon.
 If your goal is to quit smoking, you might start by making yourself wait 30 minutes to smoke after a craving, or gradually taper your usage.

-Additionally, explaining your resolutions with trusted or close friends can be highly motivating.
+Additionally, explaining your resolutions to trusted or close friends can be highly motivating.
 Friends, family, and other loved ones can often act as guides, motivators, and accountability buddies in the process of setting and reaching goals.
 When you partner with someone who cares, they can hold you accountable, but also support you when you’re struggling, spend time reviewing how you can improve, and celebrate your wins.
 Most importantly, working with others can make keeping a resolution fun, no matter what.

-When tackling new year’s resolutions, it is important to keep in mind that often, setting small goals leads to real progress.
+When tackling New Year’s resolutions, it is important to keep in mind that often, setting small goals leads to real progress.
 Change doesn’t happen overnight, and giving yourself the proper time and space to make positive change can be crucial.

 Accommodate yourself

 With a new resolution, you may start small to get on the path to larger changes.
-If your goal is to be more organized this year, you might try adapting what organization means to you, and delve into the deeper reasons of why this is important for you to achieve.Then, resolve to start small.
+If your goal is to be more organized this year, you might try adapting what organization means to you and delve into the deeper reasons why this is important for you to achieve.
+Then, resolve to start small.
 Perhaps instead of folding all your clothes, you might buy clothes bins to put them in after washing.
 Instead of cooking a new dinner each night, you might try meal-prepping at the beginning of the week with meals that are easy to reheat or eat on the go.
 Letting go of ideas of what a situation “should” look like according to social norms or how you were raised may help you develop creative solutions for improving your new year.
 Rather, think of the new year as the perfect time to commit to taking care of yourself in your own way.

 Find deeper meaning in your resolutions